 While this shrub can grow in full sun, Coast Leucothoe prefers partial shade.
 Full sun and hot temperatures can dry out the leaves and flowers, so if you do plant this in a partial sun location, morning sun is preferable to afternoon sun.

 Coast Leucothoe does best in a humus-rich, loamy, organic, lime-free soil that is slightly acidic, but can tolerate soils from neutral to fairly acidic.
 Good drainage is essential.
 Adding material that will help improve moisture retention and drainage will help this shrub perform best: this includes peat moss, coffee grounds, composted manure, and a bit of sand.

 This shrub needs regular watering to perform best, and extra water during a drought season, as it is not drought-tolerant.
 During its bloom season, water deeply at the base so that flowers get enough moisture.

 Temperature and Humidity

 Leucothoe doesn't like extremes in temperature, hot or cold.
 Giving it some protection from extreme cold or winter winds (by planting near a structure, for example, or within an array of larger shrubs two or three feet apart) helps it survive a harsh winter.
-It can wilt or dry out in hot afternoon sun.
+It can wilt or dry out in the hot afternoon sun.
 It does like ample water and may even enjoy some misting from your sprinkler or hose on a hot balmy day to keep its leaves moist and happy.

 This shrub can be propagated from cuttings taken in early summer (June).
 Dip the stem in rooting hormone and plant in a loose potting medium.
 Keep in a fairly warm location but out of direct sun.
-Keep soil moist and mist leaves regularly.
+Keep the soil moist and mist the leaves regularly.
 The cutting should form roots in 10 to 12 weeks.